lealceldeiro/gms/help/Eclipse.md

 ![Image: Select the wizard for Existing Gradle Project](./images/eclipse-2-import-server-gradle-wizard.png)

-* Select the _server_ folder location (where you ckecked out the project from github)
+* Select the _server_ folder location (where you checked out the project from github)

 ![Image: Select the server folder location](./images/eclipse-3-select-folder-location.png)